tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 ### Version 5.4 Released on January 4, 2019
 -iOS & Android: improved the success rate of UGSV uploading.
-- iOS: fixed some crash issues during the use of the image transition and composition feature.
+- iOS: fixed some crash issues during the use of the slideshow feature.

 ### Version 5.3 Released on October 25, 2018
 - iOS & Android: supported fade-in and fade-out for background music.